Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Analysis of the Spectral Algorithm

 Observe that $W_{m\cdot}$ and $\um{m}-u^*$ are independent by the leave-one-out construction.
 Therefore, we can bound the second term in \eqref{eq:outline-1} using our row concentration result.
 In order to bound $\Vert u -\um{m} \Vert_2$, we apply a version of the Davis--Kahan $\sin(\theta)$ theorem \cite{Davis1970TheRO}, which yields

 Our analysis so far is almost identical to that of \cite{Abbe2020ENTRYWISEEA}; the main difference arises here.
 Note that the $m$-th row and column $W-\A{m}$ are the same as those of $W$.
 Since a hyperedge containing the vertex $m$ contributes to other entries of $W$, there will be additional non-zero entries outside of the $m$-th row and column.
+Thus it is harder to find tight bounds on the quantities that essentially are of main interest: $\Vert W-W^{(m)}\Vert_2$ and $\Vert (W-W^{(m)})u\Vert_2$.
 This complication arises whenever $d \geq 3$, and is absent from the analysis of \cite{Abbe2020ENTRYWISEEA}, due to their independence assumption.
-Still, we are able to prove a similar probabilistic bound on $\twonorm{(W-W^{(m)})u}$, using structural properties of similarity matrices.
+However, we are still able to prove similar probabilistic bounds for these quantities via a series of careful (and non-trivial) lemmas that uses structural properties of the similarity matrix along with the spectral norm concentration of \cite{Lee2020} to yield the final sharp bounds.

-\subsection{Discussion and future work}
+\section{Discussion and future work}

-This paper contributes to a line of work which studies random graph inference problems under restricted information.
-This paper considers \emph{aggregated} information through the similarity matrix transformation.
-Other recent works consider \emph{noisy} or \emph{censored} \cite{Abbe2014,Hajek2016b,Dhara2022c,Dhara2022b,Dhara2022a} information models.

-Our work shows that the spectral algorithm recovers communities from the similarity matrix whenever the MLE does.
-Abbe et. al. \cite{Abbe2020ENTRYWISEEA}, who observed the same phenomenon both in community detection and in the $\mathbb{Z}_2$-synchronization problem, noted that such a phenomenon may be more general.
-Indeed, our result adds to a growing list of examples where a spectral algorithm matches the MLE \cite{Abbe2020ENTRYWISEEA,Deng2021,Dhara2022c,Dhara2022b,Dhara2022a}.
-All of these results crucially rely on entrywise eigenvector bounds.
-Finally, we note that a sharp phase transition occurs at $I(d,\alpha, \beta) = 1$, reiterating a common theme in community detection problems.
-In particular, the spectral algorithm succeeds with high probability if $I(d,\alpha, \beta) > 1$, while any algorithm fails with high probability if $I(d,\alpha, \beta) <~1$.